-Our study proved the previous data about the role of secretory IgA in chronic rhinosinusitis.
-Herein, Chung-Han Hsin et al 16 noted no differences in the levels of secretory IgA and total IgA among the patients with chronic rhinosinusitis.
+Our study proved the previous data about the role secretory IgA in chronic rhinosinusitis.
+Herein, Chung-Han Hsin et al noted no differences in the levels of secretory IgA and total IgA among the patients with chronic rhinosinusitis.

 Immunoglobulin E presents at the lowest serum concentration and has the shortest half-life.
-IgE is correlated with hypersensitivity and allergic reactions, beside the response to parasitic worm infections 24.
+IgE correlated with is hypersensitivity and allergic reactions, beside the response to parasitic worm infections 24.
 So the role of IgE in inflammatory disorders is a subject of investigations.